FAQ

 Here you'll find some frequently asked questions both specific to our program, and general to Dobermans as a breed.

-Are Benchmark Dobermans friendly?
+Are Benchmark Dobermanns friendly?

 The Doberman breed standard calls for an aloof temperament with strangers.
 Dobermans are bred to be a personal protection dog, the only breed created to protect man from man.
 Dobermans are not Golden Retrievers and are not a breed known for being social and friendly with everyone they meet.